 Trusted by over 450,000 users, Yeastar PBX phone system includes 100+ phone system features, visual call management, call center, and ready-made WhatsApp, SMS, Microsoft Teams, CRMs, and more integrations that help you streamline communications and save big.
 The solution offers a 30-day free trial and there is no commitment to get started.

-What is PBX (Private Branch Exchange)?
+What is a PBX (Private Branch Exchange)?

 PBX is short for Private Branch Exchange, a telephone system within an enterprise that switches calls between users on local lines, while enabling all users to share a certain number of external phone lines.
 PBX allows users to call each other and is responsible for phone features like inbound and outbound calls, call forwarding, call transfer, call queue, auto-attendant, voicemail, etc.